New Hampshire Petition for Name Change

 Step 1 – Complete Online Application

-To complete the Petition for Name Change in New Hampshire, the petitioner must use the TurboCourt website.
-They will need to attach a copy of their photo identification (in PDF format).
+To file the Petition for Name Change in New Hampshire, the petitioner must use the TurboCourt website.
+They will also need a copy of their photo identification (in PDF format).
 If a passport is used, a proof of address must also be included (e.g., a gas bill, electric bill, or phone bill).

 After the petitioner creates their account, they will click “Start a New Case” and follow the instructions to complete the form.